MUKESHKUMARJP1725/Ex-13-Message-Authentication-Code/README.md

 <br>

-Step 6: If the computed MAC matches the received MAC, the message is authenticated
+Step 6: If the computed MAC matches the received MAC, the message is authenticated.

 <br>